Daniel-M/Hodgking-Huxley/README.md

 The directory "doc" will be created

 ##### TO DO:
-* Add OO style (it looks most like structured programming)
 * Add documentation
 * Add a GUI, and maybe, (may be) get the program working in Windows